susuter/harris_lines_tool/README.md

 #### Steps for installation
 - Install MCR libraries (MCRInstaller (exe, bin or dmg)
 - perform the steps described in the [readme](install_readme.txt) file
-- [[Download | download]] the Harris lines tool and double click on the executable of the application
+- Download (above) the Harris lines tool and double click on the executable of the application

 For further help on installing and running a MatLab standalone application, visit the documentation website of MatLab: [[ http://www.mathworks.com/access/helpdesk/help/helpdesk.html| MatLab documentation]].